Coagulation equations for aerosol dynamics: Preliminaries

 Aerosols are subject to complex processes that influence their size distribution over time.
 One important process is the coagulation of particles to produce larger ones.
 Other processes include the formation of new small particles, or monomers, due to certain physical and chemical processes, the removal of particles due to gravity or diffusion, and the growth/shrinkage due to condensation/evaporation \cite{LK2003}.
-Atmospheric aerosols are typically constituted by different chemicals, leading to multicomponent systems, which may alter the rate of the processes mentioned before and consequently, the particle size distribution \cite{Vehkam}.
+Atmospheric aerosols are typically constituted by different chemicals, leading to multi-component systems, which may alter the rate of the processes mentioned before and consequently, the particle size distribution \cite{Vehkam}.

 We consider the regime in which the particles are uniformly distributed in space.
-Moreover, we assume that removal and growth of particles is not important, which in practice may correspond roughly to sizes between $10$ nanometers and $10 $ micrometers \cite{Fried}.
-We are then led to the study of multicomponent systems where particles undergo binary coagulation in the presence of a source of small particles.
+Moreover, we assume that removal and growth of particles due to condensation is not important, which in practice may correspond roughly to sizes between $10$ nanometers and $10 $ micrometers \cite{Fried}.
+We are then led to the study of multi-component systems where particles undergo binary coagulation in the presence of a source of small particles.

-Coagulation kernels $K$ have been derived for atmospheric aerosols using kinetic theory under several assumptions on the shape and movement of the particles \cite{Fried}.
+Coagulation kernels $K$ have been derived for atmospheric aerosols using kinetic theory under several assumptions on the shape and motion of particles \cite{Fried}.
 Aerosol particles are commonly assumed to be spherical and to undergo elastic collisions with background air particles.
-The number of such collision events is assumed to be much larger than the number of collisions between two coalescing particles, which drives the system towards an equilibrium where the particle velocities follow a Maxwell-Boltzmann distribution.
+The number of such collision events is assumed to be much larger than the number of collisions between two coalescing particles.
+This drives the system towards an equilibrium where the particle velocities follow a Maxwell-Boltzmann distribution.